 Infrastructure issues (mirrors, repos, etc.) should be reported to Fedora releng.

-The EPEL SIG meets on Wedensday every week in the channel at 21:00 UTC.
+The EPEL Steering Committee meets on Wednesday every week in the Fedora Meeting 1 Matrix channel.
+The time is not tied to U.S. daylight savings time, so it is at 18:00 UTC regardless of the time of year.
 Please check the time on the epel calendar; sometimes it can change or a meeting can be skipped.
 Feel free to join us!
 Logs of past meetings can be viewed in meetbot.

 The EPEL Steering Committee has monthly office hours for the EPEL project.